 The commercial and private aviation industries, including civil aviation manufacturing and repair industries, are highly regulated in the United States by the FAA.
 FAA certification is required for all equipment we install on commercial aircraft and type certificated business aircraft, and certain of our operating activities require that we obtain FAA certification as a parts manufacturer.
 As discussed in more detail in the section entitled "Business-Licenses and Regulation-Federal Aviation Administration," FAA approvals required to operate our business include Supplemental Type Certificates (STCs) and Parts Manufacturing Authority (PMA).
 Obtaining STCs and PMAs is an expensive and time-consuming process that requires significant focus and resources.
 Any inability to obtain, delay in obtaining, or change in, needed FAA certifications, authorizations, or approvals, could have an adverse effect on our ability to meet our installation commitments, manufacture and sell parts for installation on aircraft, or expand our business and could, therefore, materially adversely affect our growth prospects, business and operating results.
-The FAA closely regulates many of our operations.
-If we fail to comply with the FAA's many regulations and standards that apply to our activities, we could lose the FAA certifications, authorizations, or other approvals on which our manufacturing, installation, maintenance, preventive maintenance, and alteration capabilities are based.
+The FAA closely regulates many of our operations, or other approvals on which our manufacturing, installation, maintenance, preventive maintenance, and alteration capabilities are based.
 In addition, from time to time, the FAA or comparable foreign agencies adopt new regulations or amend existing regulations.
 The FAA could also change its policies regarding the delegation of inspection and certification responsibilities to private companies, which could adversely affect our business.
-To the extent that any such new regulations or amendments to existing regulations or policies apply to our activities, those new regulations or amendments to existing regulations generally increase our costs of compliance.
+To the extent that any such new regulations or amendments to existing regulations or generally increase our costs of compliance.